Men's Gym - Alta Vista (Sun) Rules

 •All fines must be paid before the following game.

-•Both referees or the league can cancel a game due to a player’s behaviour and such could result in a loss for that team.
+•Both referees or the league can cancel a game due to a player’s behavior and such could result in a loss for that team.

-•Players are responsible for themselves and their spectators.
+•Captains are responsible for their teams and their spectators.

-•The league holds the right to expel players that don’t abide to our rules and regulations.
+•The league holds the right to expel players that don’t abide by our rules and regulations.

 •All actions taken on or against the facility property before, during or after games can also result in league suspensions/fines/expulsion.

-•Use of Illicit drugs and/or alcohol is prohibited on all of the facilities property.
-Any player who is suspected of being intoxicated, by the league, officials or facility staff must leave the premises immediately, and can result in league suspensions/fines/expulsion.
+•Use of Illicit drugs and/or alcohol is prohibited on all facility property.
+Any player who is suspected of being intoxicated by the league, officials or facility staff must leave the premises immediately, and can result in league suspensions/fines/expulsion.